seanpark132/FaveBattles/README.md

 To create a game, click the "Create a new game" button at the top of the website.
 There are 2 options: images and youtube videos.

 *1. Create a game with images*\
-For each choice in your game, upload an image from your PC.
+For each choice in your game, upload an image from your device.
 After uploading, the page will display the image and it's name.

 *2. Create a game with Youtube videos*\
 For each choice in your game, copy the URL of a Youtbe video, paste it into the "Video URL" input box, and then click "Add video".
-Ensure it follows the format of : https://www.youtube.com/watch?v=9bZkp7q19f0.
 If you want the video to start at a certain time instead of 0:00, enter the start time as well.

 For each of the choices, the names can be edited.
 Set the title, categories, and description of your game and click the "Create Game!" button at the bottom to create the game.
 A game must have minimum of 4 choices.
 It is recommended to have the number of choices be an exponent of 2 (4, 8, 16, 32, 64, etc).